Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 Flowers and plants of Tet

-Bringing a blossoming tree into your household represents new life and good fortune.
-Usually, these are the yellow apricot blossoms in the south and the north’s pink peach blossoms.
-The kumquat trees are also bought to decorate living rooms as symbols of fruitfulness, health, and good luck.
+For Tet, bringing a blossoming tree into your household represents new life and good fortune.
 A pot of beautiful yellow chrysanthemum is also believed to symbolize life.

-Maintaining a close relationship between people is an important part of Vietnamese culture.
+Maintaining a close relationship between people is an integral part of Vietnamese culture.
 This is emphasized even more during Tet with gifts, which symbolize good wishes and bring joy and luck.

 Children also receive money in a red envelope as a wish of luck and everything good in the new year.

-Tet is VERY colorful, and through the weeks leading up to it, Vietnam transforms into a lively scene.
+Tet is VERY colorful, and through the weeks leading up to it, Vietnam streets transform into a lively scene.

-The streets are full of artwork and symbolic carvings done by professional craftsmen and craftswomen.
+The streets are full of artwork and symbolic carvings from professional craftsmen and craftswomen.
 You can find scenes like this and more in all the big cities.

 eSIM mobile network